-- Write the three-cycle Enter SecSi Sector Region command sequence, and then follow the in-system sector protect algorithm as shown in Figure 1, except that RESET# may be at either VIH or VID.
+- Write the three-cycle Enter SecSi Sector Region command sequence, and then follow the in-system sector protect algorithm as shown in Figure 2, except that RESET# may be at either VIH or VID.
 This allows in-system protection of the without raising any device pin to a high voltage.
-Note that this method is only applicable to the SecSi Sector. - To verify the protect/unprotect status of the SecSi Sector, follow the algorithm shown in Figure 2...
+Note that this method is only applicable to the SecSi Sector. - Write the three-cycle Enter SecSi Sector Region command sequence, and then use the alternate method of sector protection described in the "Autoselect Mode".